OLD STATIONS

 And I'm telling you: the only reason they want Madison Square Garden moved off of Penn Stations is to create a tabula rasa rearranging of the columns at track level, SO THEY CAN LAY IT PERMANENTLY LAME - then develop the property over it so it's absolutely permanent.
 The same thing applies at Washington: Amtrak doesn't have a good record with historic train stations.
 They, or their direct predecessors - the Freight Carrier Railroad Engineering FRA Revolving Door Cabal - have trashed a huge number of strategically located train stations, designed by the brightest engineers and architects of their age to serve the public in sometimes stunning and luxurious settings of great architectural diversity and often great beauty, intended to last for a couple hundred years at least.

-Amtrak has shown through many of their actions that They prefer "AmShack" - regardless of any inconvenience to the public, or the practical inefficiencies of track configurations that their preferred locations often entail.
-See: Penn Station, Grand Central, Albany, Schenectady, Utica, Rochester, Syracuse, Buffalo Central, Michigan Central, St. Louis (probably tied with Washington as our second-greatest station still surviving, BUT IT'S BLOCKED) Cincinnati, Columbus, Springfield, Dayton, Kansas City, Joplin, Louisville, Nashville, Birmingham, Montgomery, TWO in Milwaukee, Minneapolis, Madison by Frank Lloyd Wright, South Bend, Phoenix, and 3rd &Townsend in San Francisco to name a few.
+Amtrak has shown, through many of their actions, that They prefer "AmShack" - regardless of any inconvenience to the public, or practical inefficiencies including slow, circuitous configurations, that their preferred station sites often entail.
+See: Penn, Grand Central, Albany, Schenectady, Utica, Rochester, Syracuse, Buffalo Central, Michigan Central, St. Louis (probably tied with Washington as our second-greatest station still standing, But It's Blocked) Cincinnati, Kansas City (both subject to similar intractable truncations) Columbus, Springfield, Dayton, Joplin, Louisville, Nashville, Birmingham, Montgomery, TWO in Milwaukee, Minneapolis, Madison by Frank Lloyd Wright, South Bend, Phoenix, "T&P Lofts" (Fort Worth) Dallas Union, Tacoma, and 3rd &Townsend in San Francisco to name an incomplete list.

 Please!
 Don't let them do that again.